kdeldycke/plumage/README.md

   * Use custom jinja filters instead of heavy tag soup in my theme ?
 Example: https://bitbucket.org/sirex/blog/src/32c192ff7a10/pelican.conf.py#cl-53
   * Simplify Amazon affiliates links ?
 See: http://www.linktrackr.com/blog/amazon-affiliate-link/
   * Replace Google custom search by https://swiftype.com/ ?
   * Automate blog building and publishing on commit update with Fabric ?
+See: http://stackful-dev.com/easier-pelican-blogging-with-fabric-automation.html
   * Add progressive image loading
   * Concatenate and minify CSS and Javascript.
 For CSS, use: https://pypi.python.org/pypi/mincss .
 Also, have a look at: https://pypi.python.org/pypi/pelican-minify
   * Inline and embed all CSS in the page ?
 See: http://www.peterbe.com/plog/100-percent-inline-css